imalikov/pine_script_docs/source/language/Objects.rst

 Collecting objects
 ------------------

-Objects of user-defined types can be used with Pine Script™ structures like arrays and matrices.
-However, when creating such structures, you also need to specify the type in the function that creates the structure itself.
-This can be done by using the `array.new<>()` or `matrix.new<>()` functions and specifying the name of our type inside the triangular brackets.
-In the example below, we create an `array <https://www.tradingview.com/pine-script-reference/v5/#op_array>__` for our ``pivotPoint`` objects:
+Arrays and matrices can contain objects.
+To declare them, use UDT names in *type templates* which are constructed by using angle brackets.
+This declares an empty array that will contain objects of the ``pivotPoint`` UDT and initializes the ``pivotHighArray`` variable with its ID:

 ::

-    var pivotHighArray = array.new<pivotPoint>()
+    pivotHighArray = array.new<pivotPoint>()

-If you want to explicitly typify the variable as an `array <https://www.tradingview.com/pine-script-reference/v5/#op_array>__` or a `matrix <https://www.tradingview.com/pine-script-reference/v5/#op_matrix>__` of a custom type, you can use the `array<> <https://www.tradingview.com/pine-script-reference/v5/#op_array>__` and `matrix<> <https://www.tradingview.com/pine-script-reference/v5/#op_matrix>__` keywords, e.g.:
+To explicitly declare the type of a variable as an `array <https://www.tradingview.com/pine-script-reference/v5/#op_array>__` or a `matrix <https://www.tradingview.com/pine-script-reference/v5/#op_matrix>__` of a user-defined type, you can use the `array<> <https://www.tradingview.com/pine-script-reference/v5/#op_array>__` and `matrix<> <https://www.tradingview.com/pine-script-reference/v5/#op_matrix>__` keywords, e.g.:

 ::

     var array<pivotPoint> pivotHighArray = na
     pivotHighArray := array.new<pivotPoint>()

-Using the examples we went through above, we create a script that connects historical Pivot High points by going over an array of ``pivotPoint`` objects:
+Let's use what we have learned to create a script that detects high pivot points.
+The script first collects historical pivot information in an array.
+On the last historical bar it then loops through the array, creating a label for each pivot and connecting them with a line:

 ::

     //@version=5
     indicator("Pivot Points High", overlay = true)

     int legsInput = input(10)

-    // Define a new `pivotPoint` type containing the time and price of pivots. type pivotPoint
+    // Define the `pivotPoint` UDT containing the time and price of pivots. type pivotPoint
         int openTime
         float level

     // Create an empty array of pivot points. var pivotHighArray = array.new<pivotPoint>()

     // Detect new pivots (`na` is returned when no pivot is found). pivotHighPrice = ta.pivothigh(legsInput, legsInput)

-    // Save new pivot information and display a label for each new pivot. if not na(pivotHighPrice)
+    // Create an object for each new pivot and add it to the end of the array. if not na(pivotHighPrice)
-        // A new pivot is found; create a new object of type `pivotPoint` with the pivot's time and price. newPivot = pivotPoint.new(time[legsInput], pivotHighPrice)
+        // A new pivot is found; create a new object of `pivotPoint` type, setting its `openTime` and `level` fields. newPivot = pivotPoint.new(time[legsInput], pivotHighPrice)
-        // Display a label at the pivot point. label.new(newPivot.openTime, newPivot.level, str.tostring(newPivot.level, format.mintick), xloc = xloc.bar_time)
-        // Add the new pivot to the array of pivots. array.push(pivotHighArray, newPivot)
+        // Add the new pivot object to the array. array.push(pivotHighArray, newPivot)

-    // On the last historical bar, connect the pivots using lines. if barstate.islastconfirmedhistory
+    // On the last historical bar, draw pivot labels and connecting lines. if barstate.islastconfirmedhistory
         var pivotPoint previousPoint = na
         for eachPivot in pivotHighArray
+            // Display a label at the pivot point. label.new(eachPivot.openTime, eachPivot.level, str.tostring(eachPivot.level, format.mintick), xloc.bar_time, textcolor = color.white)
+            // Create a line between pivots.
             if not na(previousPoint)
                 // Only create a line starting at the loop's second iteration because lines connect two pivots. line.new(previousPoint.openTime, previousPoint.level, eachPivot.openTime, eachPivot.level, xloc = xloc.bar_time)